 Nylon: A webbing material, easily cleaned (machine washable).

-English Leather headstalls are made in four sizes: Extra full (for Warmbloods), Full (for most horses other than Warmbloods), Cob (often suitable for Arabians), Pony (for ponies)
+English Leather headstalls come in four sizes: Extra full (for Warmbloods), Full (for average sized horses), Cob (for smaller horses - often suitable for Arabians), Pony (for ponies)

-English Leather bridles are available in Havana Brown or Black.
-The Western leather bridles are available in Brown, Natural, or Black.
-Nylon bridles are available in black or brown.
-Colored nylon may be 'special ordered'.
-These will take approximately 4 weeks for delivery.
-Beta bridles are black, dark brown or chestnut brown and a variety of bright colors.
+English Leather bridles are available in Havana Brown, Black and Hazelnut.
+The Western leather bridles are available in Brown, Natural, and Black.
+Nylon bridles are available in black, brown and a variety of bright colors.
+Beta bridles are black, brown, chestnut brown and a variety of bright colors.

 If you are hesitating about committing to the Dr. Cook BitlessBridle, consider our trial and return policy.
 You (and your horse) have nothing to loose and everything to gain: